RanchelWood/WordWizard/README.md

 # WordWizard intro
 Hello there!
-I'm the software "WordWizard"'s solo developer RanchelWood.
+I'm the solo developer of the software "WordWizard".
 The following content consists of three parts: personal methodology towards expanding voc, tutorial for using the software, and finally, the constructure of WordWizard.

 So, without further ado, that's jump on in!